Taxation Courses

 Partnership Taxation

-A review of the principles of partnership taxation, with an emphasis on the tax consequences of the formation, operation and dissolution of partnerships.
-Matters discussed include the treatment of leverage, capital accounts, disguised sales, mixing bowls, anti-abuse rules and other aspects of partnership taxation.
+A study of the principles of the taxation of partnerships (including entities classified as partnerships) and their partners, with an emphasis on the tax consequences of the formation, operation and dissolution of partnerships.
+Matters discussed include contributions to and distributions from partnerships, the treatment of leverage, allocations of partnership income and loss to the partners, capital accounts, disguised sales, transfers of partnership interests, liquidations, taxation of service partners, mixing bowls, anti-abuse rules and other aspects of partnership taxation.
+Pre-requisite: Introductory Income Tax.
 This class has a final exam.
-Participation may be considered in final grading.
-Prerequisite: Introductory Income Tax.
+Participation may be considered in final grading

 Previously: